 -

 About 750,000 people in Ireland use small groundwater supplies or private household wells for their drinking water.
-These supplies are vulnerable to VTEC contamination and often untreated.
+These supplies are vulnerable to VTEC contamination and are often untreated.

 - To protect private well owners from infection, we need to be able to predict when VTEC contamination will happen and detect it when it does.